🧸 Young kids (3–5) can build responsibility through simple chores like putting away toys.

 🔧 Teens (16–17) prepare for adulthood by managing bills, car care, and meal planning.

-As kids grow, their ability to handle responsibilities increases.
-Chores for kids are more than just housework, they’re essential for teaching independence, time management, and teamwork.
+Chores for kids aren’t just housework, they’re essential for teaching independence, time management, and teamwork.

-Example chores for 3–4 year olds:
+Example chores for 3–4-year-olds:

 Milestone:

-Children can now complete tasks with less supervision and follow simple multi-step instructions.
+Children can now complete tasks with less supervision and follow simple, multi-step instructions.

-Example chores for 6–8 year olds:
+Example chores for 6–8-year-olds:

 Milestone: